Gil Cuadros: City of God (1994)

 City of God consists of short stories and poems.
 The title of the book alludes to the theological masterpiece of Church Father Augustine of Hippo, The City of God, published in 426 AD.
 In his treatise, Augustine examines the conflict between the "City of Man" (an earthly city) and the holy, eternal "City of God."
 Cuadros's choice of title bespeaks a similar dichotomy, inviting readers to view his stories and poems from both an earthly and eternal perspective.
 Cuadros's City of God is presented in two sections: part 1 (stories) and part 2 (poems).
 Thematically, part 1 is broken into three groups of three.
 Each group depicts different ages and phases of a single life lived by different characters.
 The first three stories "Indulgences", "Reynaldo", and "Chilvalry" talk about issues of origin.
 That is, how childhood experiences shape "sexual and gender identification".
 Furthermore, these first three stories depict the Chicano family and growing up queer in Los Angeles.
 The next group, "My Aztlan: White Place", "Unprotected", and "Holy" speak about the difficulties that arise when homosexuality intersects with the Chicano self such as familial opposition.
-The last three stories "Baptism", "Letting Go", and "Sight" discusses the transformation the Chicano body undergoes as it faces the effects of a ravaging disease.
-The book, Rafael Pérez-Torres states, that the stories trace the "development and transformation of a new mestizo subject, one forced to accommodate an ethnic identity and experience with an alienating but crucial sexual identity".
+The last three stories "Baptism", "Letting Go", and "Sight" discuss the transformation the Chicano body undergoes as it faces the effects of a ravaging disease.
+Rafael Pérez-Torres states that the stories trace the "development and transformation of a new mestizo subject, one forced to accommodate an ethnic identity and experience with an alienating but crucial sexual identity".
 Overall, City of God provides its readers a personal understanding of the historical background of HIV/AIDS in the United States during the 1980s and 1990s.
 Beyond that, City of God presents its readers with a unique perspective on Chicano gay history in relation to the Chicano Movement.